 Field Data Type Description Behavior and Usage ATI / PVST Automatic/Manual Character Indicates whether partial valve stroke testing (PVST) is automatic or manual.
-You can select one of the following values: • Automatic • Manual ATI / PVST Coverage Number The percentage of failures expected detected by PVST.
+You can select one of the following values: Automatic Manual ATI / PVST Coverage Number The percentage of failures expected detected by PVST.
 None

 Field Data Type Description Behavior and Usage ATI / PVST Enabled Logical Indicates if PVST is performed on the final elements in the group.
-If this field is selected, then the following fields are enabled: ATI / PVST Automatic/ Manual ATI / PVST Interval ATI / PVST Interval UOM ATI / PVST Interval Number The interval at which the PVST is performed on the final elements in the group.
+If this field is selected, then the following fields are enabled: • ATI / PVST Automatic/ Manual • ATI / PVST Interval • ATI / PVST Interval UOM ATI / PVST Interval Number The interval at which the PVST is performed on the final elements in the group.
 It is recommended that the partial valve stroke test interval is performed at least an order of magnitude more frequent than the proof test.
 For example, if you perform the proof test once a year, you must perform the PVST at least once a month.
 ATI / PVST Interval UOM Character The units of the PVST interval that you have specified in the ATI / PVST Interval field.
-You can select one of the following values: • Months • Days Availability Number A number representing the percentage of time that the final element in the group are expected to be available in the case of a demand.
-The GE Digital APM system calculates this value automatically as follows: Availability = (1-PFD Avg.)
+You can select one of the following values: Months Days At Operating Conditions Boolean Specifies if user is performing the test at operating conditions.
+This field is only applicable to exSILentia v4 loops.
+Availability Number A number representing the percentage of time that the final element in the group are expected to be available in the case of a demand.
+The APM system calculates this value automatically as follows: Availability = (1-PFD Avg.)
 100 Calculated PFD Avg Number A number representing the probability that the final element group will fail to react during a demand when the loop is operating in a low demand mode.
 This field is disabled.
-The GE Digital APM system calculates and populates this value.
+The APM system calculates and populates this value.
 This value depends on the failure rate of the final element group.
 Calculated PFH Number A number representing the probability that the final element group will fail to react during a demand when the loop is operating in high demand or continuous mode of operation.
 This field is disabled.
-The GE Digital APM system calculates and populates this value.
+The APM system calculates and populates this value.
 This value depends on the failure rate of the final element group.
 Calculated STR Number A number representing the spurious trip rate for the final element group.
 This field is disabled.
-The GE Digital APM system calculates and populates this value.
+The APM system calculates and populates this value.